 \section{Performance Profile Plots}

-To enable a comprehensive comparison of different methods, we adopt $\tau$ performance profile plots as described in \cite{dolan2002benchmarking}.
+To enable a comprehensive comparison of different methods, we {plot rank (w.r.t.
+AUROC, lower is better) distribution in Figure~\ref{fig:rankboxplots}}, and adopt $\tau$ performance profile plots as described in \cite{dolan2002benchmarking}.
 These plots display the cumulative distribution of the $\tau$ metric—which quantifies suboptimality relative to the best-performing method.
 By computing sorted $\tau$ values along with their cumulative probabilities, we then use the area under each CDF curve as a global performance indicator, where a larger area signifies superior performance.

 Figure~\ref{fig:pp-aucroc}, Figure~\ref{fig:pp-aucpr}, and Figure~\ref{fig:pp-f1} illustrate performance profile plots of \method and other baselines across all datasets.
 The results show that \method(D=100) ranks at \textbf{top-5 (w.r.t.
 AUROC), top-3 (w.r.t.
 AUPR) and top-1 (w.r.t.
 F1)}, respectively, outperforming many baselines.